iverrr78/frontend-prueba-tecnica-to-to-app/README.md

 - Reduced font sizes for better readability
 - Stacked buttons for easier interaction

+## Design Decisions

+### Technology Stack
+The technology choices for this project were made based on familiarity and efficiency:

+- **React**: Chosen for the frontend because of familiarity with component-based architecture and its ecosystem.
+- **Project Structure**: The folder organization (separating components and views) was designed based on previous experience with React projects, promoting maintainability and scalability.
+- **Libraries**:
+  - **Axios** - Familiar HTTP client with clean syntax for API calls
+  - **React Router** - Standard routing solution for React applications
+  - **JWT Decode** - Lightweight library for handling authentication tokens

+This approach allowed for rapid development while maintaining code quality and following best practices.

+### Development Time
+**Approximate development time: 4 hours**

+This included planning, implementation of all features, styling, responsive design, and documentation.

 ## Usage

 1. **Landing Page**: Welcome screen with options to sign up or log in